mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 ## Costs

-If you run the example commands below, you will use billabisolated-le components of Google Cloud Platform, including:
+If you run the example commands below, you will use billable components of Google Cloud Platform, including:

 - Compute Engine